sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

 ### LC-MS view {#lcms-tab}

-The `LC-MS` tab is empty when no LC-MS data (`.mzML` or `.mzXML`) was imported, i.e. if the data is imported as `.mgf`, `.ms` or similar file formats, no LC-MS information is available.
+The `LC-MS` tab is hidden when no LC-MS data (`.mzML` or `.mzXML`) was imported, i.e. if the data is imported as `.mgf`, `.ms` or similar file formats, no LC-MS information is available.
 This is also the case when LC-MS data has been processed with OpenMS or MZMine and then imported to SIRIUS.

 {% capture fig_img %}
 ![Foo]({{ "/assets/images/lcms-view-features.png" | relative_url }})